ripl-org/sirad-example/README.md

-This script uses the [Faker](https://github.com/joke2k/faker) package to simulate raw data files, which are written to the `raw` directory. **Note**: although the suimulated files contain realistic PII, they do not represent actual individuals.
+This script uses the [Faker](https://github.com/joke2k/faker) package to simulate raw data files, which are written to the `raw` directory. **Note**: although the simulated files contain realistic PII, they do not represent actual individuals.

 ### Step 2: Process the raw data into separate PII, data, and link files